The Autonomous Enterprise / Page 02 · 2026

 Disconnected / no integration

-Requirements Catalogue
+§5 Requirements Catalogue

-What ClaraVis requires — documented and prioritised.
+What ClaraVis requires — documented and prioritised, pillar by pillar.

 Every requirement below is traceable to a stakeholder concern, a regulatory obligation, or a business pain point identified in the preceding sections.
 Prioritised using MoSCoW — Must Have requirements are architectural constraints on the AE design.
+Grouped by pillar where a requirement is pillar-specific, and by Platform/Crown where it applies structurally across all four.

 8